hesam-lfz/draft-exercises/README.md

 ## Exercise Overview

+Not all code found on the Internet is well-explained with comments!
+Whether it is somebody else's code or AI-generated code, as a software engineer you may spend a sizable amount of your time deciphering unfamiliar code.

 In this exercise, you will practice a common software engineer's task---reverse engineering unfamiliar codebase, in order to gain familiarity and to add extensions/modifications.

 You will be cloning a public, medium-size codebase on GitHub.
 After spending some time with the codebase to become familiar with it and "reverse engineer" its workings, you will be adding a couple of features to it.